benschneider/quantum_algorithm_simulator/quantsim/quantsim_ui/assets/docs/tutorials/tutorial_intro.md

 ## Accessing Pre-built Circuits and Advanced Features

-`qcsim-egui` makes it easy to manage your quantum circuits and explore advanced functionalities:
+`quantsim_ui` makes it easy to manage your quantum circuits and explore advanced functionalities:

 *   **Load Template Circuits**: From the "File" menu in the **Top Panel**, select "Load Template" to choose from a list of pre-built example circuits (like the Bell state or Grover's algorithm) that you can load and experiment with instantly.
 *   **Initial State Editor**: You can set a custom initial quantum state for your qubits, moving beyond the default all-zero state.
 Access this via the "Settings" menu -> "Set Initial State...".